Cog-Creators/Red-DiscordBot/docs/cog_guides/audio.rst

 The second command, :ref:`search <audio-command-search>`, will search (still on YouTube by default) with the given keywords, then it will output an interactive message with the search results.
-You'll just have to click on the number to start the song.
+You'll just have to click on the number wanted to start the song.

 .. tip:: Example: